jdkandersson/flake8-docstrings-complete/README.md

 ### Fix DCO009

-This linting rule is triggered by a function/ method that returns a value and a docstring that has multiple returns sections.
+This linting rule is triggered by a function/ method that returns a value and has a docstring that has multiple returns sections.
 For example:

 ```Python
 def foo():